AndreaAnalytics/Domestic-Violence-Case-Dashboard/README.md

 ## How to Use
 - Download the Excel file and input case data.

-- Use the filters to view specific case details or officer performance.
+- Use the filters to view specific case details.

-- Analyze caseload trends and case status using the pre-built pivot tables and charts.
+- Analyze caseload trends and case outcomes using the pre-built pivot tables and charts.